Whole Slow Juicers Vs Small Feed Chute Slow Juicers

 Is it always best to have a whole apple size feed chute on your slow juicer?

 Original Equipment Manufacturer NUC in South Korea were the first people to put big feed chutes on a vertical slow juicer, and they first appeared over here under the Kuvings brand.
-Korea has been responsible for many of the major steps forwards in juicer technology over the years but unfortunately almost as soon as the Kuvings B6000 appeared, it was followed by lots of inferior Chinese imitators that give less juice and dump more pulp into the juice - instead of down the pulp outlet where it should go.
-NUC have now taken their whole slow juicer technology a step further and this better performance is available from us in the Omega MMV702.
+Korea has been responsible for many of the major steps forwards in juicer technology over the years but unfortunately almost as soon as the Kuvings B Series Whole Slow Juicer appeared, the technology was copied by lots of inferior Chinese juicers that yield less juice and dump more pulp into the juice – instead of down the pulp outlet where it should go.
+NUC (Kuvings) have now taken their whole slow juicer technology a step further and improved performance is available in their top of the range offering The Kuvings EVO820.

 There are a few things to take into account before deciding if a large feed chute on a low speed juicer is potentially better, which we will go into in detail below.